Vyral/base-template/_posts/2020-01-10-what-can-you-expect-from-our-market-in-2020.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>As we enter the new year, I’ve got some numbers to show you and some predictions to make for our real estate market.
+Here’s what you need to know.</em></p>

 I’ve got a quick real estate market update to share with you today, as well as some projections of what I believe we’ll see in 2020.

 **Interest rates and inventory are still low, which is going to lead to another increase in home prices.** We’re up a little over 5% from last year, which is a solid, healthy rate of appreciation.
 Overall, we expect our market to continue to be strong, and a little bit stronger than 2019.